• English

 Traveling to Luxor By Cruise:

-The Ancient City of Thebes
+The Ancient City of Thebes:

-Although it was never the capital of a united Egypt, Thebes was the capital of Upper Egypt during the times when Egypt was split in two.
+Although it was never the capital of a united Egypt, Thebes was the capital of Upper Egypt when Egypt was split in two.
 This was especially true during the period of the Hyksos invasion when Avaris became the capital in the North.
 Thebes was where the various pharaohs of Upper Egypt were based, and it was from here that the final campaign, under Ahmose I, to expel the Hyksos first started.

 Today, Luxor is split in two by the River Nile.
-These two areas are known as the East Bank (where the town lies) and the West Bank.
-Though this was also true in ancient times, the two parts were called the City of the Living (East Bank) and the City of the Dead (West Bank).
-Like most of the River Nile, the western side tends to be more desert terrain, with the eastern side having far more arable land, and so settlement sites tended to favor this latter side.
+These two areas are the East Bank (where the town lies) and the West Bank.
+Though this was also true in ancient times, the two parts were the City of the Living (East Bank) and the City of the Dead (West Bank).
+Like most of the River Nile, the western side tends to be more desert terrain, with the eastern side having far more arable land, so settlement sites tended to favor this latter side.

 • Egypt consultant